larryxiao/Ideathon/others.md

+*   magnetic speed bump
+    *   no more bumping
+    *   transform speed into energy
+    *   allow selection for emergency vehicle (cf. Speed cushions in Canada)

 *   compose 'face book'
     *   use webcam to gather and compose matrix of faces
     *   [Capturing Audio & Video in HTML5 - HTML5 Rocks](http://www.html5rocks.com/en/tutorials/getusermedia/intro/)